New Jersey Beaches

 After visiting New York we headed to Long Beach Island located two hours drive south in New Jersey state.
 Long Beach Island is a barrier i...

-The beach is very nice, however there were two caveats: horseflies and crabs.
-The first attacked us on the surface, the second tried to pinch us in the water (successfully).
+The beach is very nice, however, there were two caveats: horseflies and crabs.
+The first attacked us on the surface, and the second tried to pinch us into the water (successfully).

-The water was quite cold, but waves kept us warm.
+The water was quite cold, but the waves kept us warm.

 One guy brought a metal detector on the beach.
 While we were swimming and sunbathing, he was desperately trying to find something in the sand for at least two hours.
 Why not?